MN 152** The Development of the Faculties – Indriyabhāvanāsutta

 3.5

-“Well then, Ānanda, listen and pay close attention, I will speak.”
+“Then, Ānanda, listen carefully and attend closely; I will speak.”

 “Tenahānanda, suṇāhi, sādhukaṁ manasi karohi; bhāsissāmī”ti.